Control-D-Inc/ctrld/docs/config.md

 - Required: no
 - Default: true

+This config is ignored, and always set to `false` on Windows Desktop and Macos.

 ### discover_arp
 Perform LAN client discovery using ARP.

 - Type: boolean
 - Required: no
 - Default: true

+This config is ignored, and always set to `false` on Windows Desktop and Macos.

 ### discover_dhcp
 Perform LAN client discovery using DHCP leases files.
 Common file locations are auto-discovered.